 How Much Meat do You Intend to Grind?

-Perhaps the most important question is how much meat and how frequently do you intend to grind?
+Perhaps the most important questions are how much meat?
+And how frequently do you intend to grind?
 Have you chosen an electric grinder because you want to handle larger capacities, or is it due to a mobility issue?

 Smaller grinders, typically the sub $100 models, will grind less at any one time.
 If you are only grinding meats for your family and the occasional get-together, most of the smaller domestic countertops will suffice and be less expensive.